bitelxux/snippets/anagrams.rst

 This approach collects all the words in the dictionary and stores them in a list.
-In order to find the anagrams for a given word, the algorithm needs to sort each of the words in the dictionary to compair them to the sorted given word.
+In order to find the anagrams for a given word, the algorithm needs to sort each of the words in the dictionary to compare them to the sorted given word.

 The building of the list is very fast, as no operation involved.